Future private rented property licensing

 In September 2024, Croydon Council commissioned a company Opinion Research Services to produce a private sector housing stock modelling report.

 This is a report that uses available data to provide indications on the size and scale of the borough’s private rented section.
-Whilst some more recent data was available following the 2021 census, this report when complete will the Council with further and more up to date insight.
-It will be published in August 2025.
+Whilst some more recent data was available following the 2021 census, this modelling report has provided the Council with a broader and a more up to date insight.
+It was published in September 2025.

-The Council is determined to make improvements to a sector that provides a home to more than one third of Croydon households.
+The Council is determined to make improvements to a sector that provides a home to approximately one third of Croydon households.

 Email CPRPLconsultation@croydon.gov.uk if you have any questions.